davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ### Contents

-It's a long article (!) so here's the full table of contents if you want to skip:
+:nav-toc{type="list" exclude="intro" prompt="It's a long article (!) so here's the full table of contents if you want to skip"}

-:nav-toc{type="list" exclude="intro" prompt=""}

 ## Site organisation